Yuji Itadori

 Yuji Itadori (虎杖 悠仁, Itadori Yūji) is a fictional character and the main protagonist of the manga series Jujutsu Kaisen, created by Gege Akutami.
 Yuji is a first-year Jujutsu Sorcerer at Tokyo Jujutsu High who is thrown into the world of sorcery after he ate a Cursed Object: a finger belonging to Ryomen Sukuna, a powerful sorcerer from the Heian period of Japan.
 With his classmates, Yuji exorcises Curses while trying to honor his grandfather's legacy and save others unconditionally so that when he is executed after eating all twenty fingers, he will not be alone in his death.

-Throughout the series, Yuji and exceptional Cursed Techniques are developed as he faces down different Curses and the emotional blowback of his actions.
-Despite having only practiced using Cursed Energy for a few months, Yuji is tremendously powerful even without having become Sukuna's Vessel.
-Yuji believes strongly in the value of life and works to make sure everyone he meets, no matter how deep his connection to them may be, receives proper treatment and a proper death.

-He develops a powerful move named divergent fist but because he is so fast, his cursed energy cannot keep up so it has 2 impacts.
-But if he applies cursed energy for 0.000001 of a second it creates a black flash which distorts time and space and then cursed energy flashes black.
+The character was created by Gege Akutami after writing Jujutsu Kaisen 0.
+Like its protagonist, Yuji was influenced by Naruto manga protagonist Naruto Uzumaki as well as Bleach protagonist Ichigo Kurosaki.
+He was written to be an active character.

 In the anime adaptation of the manga, Yuji is voiced by Junya Enoki in Japanese and Adam McArthur in English.
 The character has been received positively by critics, with many praising his character development though some critics were divided if he is a proper unique shōnen protagonist.

 Concept

 Yuji was created by Gege Akutami.
-His first name, Yuji, translates to "abundant, help, and brave" with the individual syllables translating as such: "yu" to slow or relaxing, while "ji" to "caring for others."
-His family name, Itadori, comes from Japanese knotweed, or Fallopia japonica which is used in traditional medicine to take away pain which represents Yuji's caring interior.
+His first name, Yuji, translates to "abundant, help, and brave" with the individual syllables translating as such: "yu" to slow or relaxing and "ji" to "caring for others".
+His family name, Itadori, comes from Japanese knotweed (Fallopia japonica), which is used in traditional medicine to take away pain, representing Yuji's caring interior.
 Akutami has stated if he were to identify Yuji's theme music it would be "Heart ni Hi wo Tsukete" by 9mm Parabellum Bullet and "Itsuka Dokoka De" by Kuchiroro, songs that combine heavy metal with chill jazz.
+Inspired by Masashi Kishimoto's manga series Naruto, Yuta Okkotsu and the Curse of Rika were influenced by the protagonist Naruto Uzumaki who lives with a nine-tailed demon fox inside his body and both would become allies when joining forces.
+While Yuta would also make peace with the curse of Rika who keeps torturing the character throughout Jujutsu Kaisen 0, he aimed to make a different dynamic in his next work Jujutsu Kaisen when developing the protagonist Yuji be constantly mocked and victimized by the antagonist Ryomen Sukuna.
+Yuji's characterization was also inspired by Ichigo Kurosaki, the protagonist of Tite Kubo's manga Bleach.